Actively Recruiting

 - History of lung or intestine transplant

-- HIV positive (tested within 24 months of enrollment)
+- HIV positive within 24 months prior to enrollment

-- Received current season's influenza vaccine post-transplant prior to enrollment
+- Received current season's influenza vaccine post-transplant before enrollment

-- Currently pregnant or lactating (pregnancy test required prior to each vaccine for females of childbearing age)
+- Currently pregnant or lactating (urine pregnancy test required before each vaccine dose)

-- Any other medical problems or findings that may increase risk or interfere with study participation or data quality as judged by investigator
+- Other medical or laboratory conditions that increase risk or interfere with study participation as judged by investigator

 AI-Screening